 Don’t forget to offer gift cards.
 Make it easy for your students (or their friends and family) to buy more classes.
 This not only generates sales, but it’s a great way to attract new students.

-If you don’t have the technology to offer auto-pay, self-booking, and/or gift cards, check out MindBodyOnline Yoga Studio Software.
-If you decide to try MindBodyOnline, mention Yoga Baron to get your first month free.
+If you don’t have the technology to offer auto-pay, self-booking, and/or gift cards, check out MindBodyOnline Yoga Studio Software (save 20% here).

 Here’s a list of yoga class pricing packages you could offer your yoga students: